David1o1/ArcadeGame/README.md

 ## 🧐💡 Ping pong, old school game

-Ping pong against bot simulation...
+We are going for a ping pong game against a bot simulation... yea

 ---
 ## 📸 How far have we come?